 Completed in 2010, the City’s Grade Separation project separated automobile, bicycle and pedestrian traffic from the active UPRR railroad track and eliminated multiple grade crossings by building a vehicular overpass on Washington Boulevard and a vehicular underpass at Paseo Padre Parkway.
 The Grade Separation project also relocated a portion of the active UPRR track and numerous utilities through the project area.
 The Grade Separation project was carefully planned by the City and BART to accommodate the WSX project as well.
 For more information on this project, visit www.fremontgradesep.com.

 The future Irvington Station has been planned to be located just south of Washington Boulevard along Osgood Road.
 This future station has been cleared environmentally as part of the WSX project as an "Optional" station, pending funding by the City of Fremont.
 The Irvington Station has been planned to be a side platform station with the trackway level at-grade and the concourse level situated above.
-Station access would be from pedestrian overpasses built over Osgood Road and the UPRR track.
+Station access would be from pedestrian overpasses built over Osgood Road to the east and the UPRR track to the west.

 During construction of the WSX trackway at the south end of the Fremont Station parking lot, several hundred parking spaces will be temporarily unavailable to the public.
-During this period, which began in August 2013 and is anticipated last approximately a year, BART intends to provide replacement parking with a shuttle service to the Fremont Station.
+During this period, which began in August 2013 and is anticipated last approximately a year, BART has arranged for equivalent replacement parking nearby including shuttle service to the Fremont Station.
 A majority of the impacted parking spaces will be returned to service following construction of the WSX trackway embankment.
+Various pedestrian improvements will also be implemented in the southern portion of the station and along Walnut Avenue.
+The covered seating areas on the west side of the station also received art tile treatment to improve their appearance.
 For additional information on Fremont Station impacts, visit our construction updates section: http://www.bart.gov/about/projects/wsx/updates

 Traffic on Walnut Avenue, South Grimmer Boulevard and Stevenson Boulevard will be temporarily impacted by construction of BART overpass structures.
 Work at Stevenson Boulevard has been completed.
 For more information on specific impacts, visit our construction updates section: http://www.bart.gov/about/projects/wsx/updates